Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/ddapi/ddapi-getting-started.md

 The 'DDAPI' is a data-driven API for creating Hammerstone mods: rather than working with the games code directly, you're instead authoring a "config" format which Hammerstone interprets.

+## Config Types

 Writing config files can be done in two formats: Lua and JSON.
-Both are fully supported, yet the differences are that the json file has a light additional wrapper layer on the outside and a web editor;
- while Lua can add logic inside (useful for defining a template for instance).
+Both are fully supported, yet come with some unique trade-offs.
 Unless stated otherwise, DDAPI examples use the JSON format.

+### JSON

+JSON is the default config format, and the first format that Hammerstone supported.
+All examples will use JSON.
+JSON is good when you want to do something simple, and want maximum editor help in defining the config files.
+A json schema is available, so you can get autocomplete in your editor of choice (e.g., VSCode).

+### Lua

+Lua configs were added later, when it became clear that JSON configs aren't suitable for all use-cases.
+Namely, in complex scenarios where you want to write lua code inline as part of the configs.
+For example, generating multiple items from the same bit of code, or doing some inline maths calculations.

+Lua is best suited when you know what you're doing, or you're trying to accomplish something very unique.

-### Philosophy
+## Philosophy

 In the base game of Sapiens, the data and logic for a "feature" is often spread across multiple files.
 For example, to create an apple, you might need the following:

 - `gameObject.lua` - Define the apple object
 - `resource.lua` - Give it a 'resource' definition for storage/crafting
 - `evolvingObject.lua` - Allow the apple to 'rot' away, or into a rotten variant
 - `storage.lua` - Allow the apple to be carried and stored in storage areas
 - ... and more!

 With Hammerstone, we reverse this relationship.
 We believe you should be able to define your data in a single place, with a well-defined API.
 To create an apple in Hammerstone, you would only need to create `apple.json`.